SteelCompendium/data-md-dse/Bestiary/Monsters/Kobolds/Statblocks/Shieldscale Drangolin.md

     distance: 2 burst
     target: Each creature in the area
     effects:
+      - name: Effect
-      - effect: The drangolin uses the Dig maneuver to breach the surface before using this ability.
+        effect: The drangolin uses the Dig maneuver to breach the surface before using this ability.
 Each target in the area where the drangolin breaches takes an extra 2 fire damage.
       - roll: Power Roll + 2